This Beef Scallop Stir Fry is so quick and easy to prepare. Use whatever vegetables you have on hand and whip this up in about 15 minutes, or less.

 But wait, Lindy, where is the sauce?

 Now that is the super simple part.
-The sauce is one tablespoon of chili garlic sauce, along with one teaspoon of Hoisin sauce and; Binga banga boom … done.
-(Of course, if you are making it for more people you will want to put in a bit more of the “sauce” ingredients, but keep the proportions the same.)
-Top with some toasted sesame seeds, serve with some steamed Jasmine rice and a bright Riesling or Pinot Grigio and call it dinner.
+The sauce is one tablespoon of chili garlic sauce, along with one teaspoon of Hoisin sauce and; Binga Banga Boom ... done.
+(Of course, if you are making it for more people you will want to put in a bit more of the "sauce" ingredients, but keep the proportions the same.)
+Top with some toasted sesame seeds, serve with some steamed Jasmine rice, a refreshing cucumber salad, and a bright Riesling or Pinot Grigio, and call it dinner.

-Pat the meat and scallops dry with a paper towel.
+- Pat the meat and scallops dry with a paper towel.
 Lightly salt and pepper them.
 Heat a large skillet or wok over high heat.
 When hot, add the oil along with the steak and scallop.
-Quickly stir fry for 1 - 2 minutes, then add the asparagus (or other veggie) along with the ginger, stir fry 1 minute or until hot, then add the tablespoon of garlic chili sauce and teaspoon of Hoisin sauce.
+Quickly stir fry for 1 - 2 minutes, then add the asparagus (or other veggie) along with the ginger, stir fry 1 minute or until hot, add the tablespoon of garlic chili sauce and teaspoon of Hoisin sauce.
 Stir fry until combined.
-Do not over cook or you will have tough meat and scallop.
-Better undercooked then overcooked.
+Do not overcook or you will have tough meat and scallop.
+Better undercooked than overcooked.
 Serve on rice; top with green onion tops and sprinkle with sesame seeds, if desired.